leandroaah/store/README.md

 # SpringBoot-BDD-Java
 # Objective :
-Developed a simple aplication which provides an end point rest of consultation such that:
+Developed a simple application which provides an end point rest of consultation such that:
 Accept as input parameters: date, product identifier, brand identifier.
 Return as output data: product identifier, brand identifier, price list, application dates and final price to be applied.